String algae is very typical in ponds during the summer months and we are getting a lot of calls about it!

 You have probably heard us say “when it doubt, add more beneficial bacteria!”
 Why is that?

 What beneficial bacteria really does

 It is because beneficial bacteria consumes and converts the excess nutrients in the water that the algae is using for fuel.
 Specifically, beneficial bacteria converts ammonia in the pond to nitrites.
 Different strains of bacteria convert those nitrites into nitrates.
-It essentially the by product of conversion.
+It essentially is the by-product of conversion.
 The nitrates are absorbed by plants growing in the pond.
 We call this the Nitrogen Cycle.
 The variety of color and texture in leaves and flowers that aquatic plants offer are fed by these Nitrates!
-It is the nutrients that are left over that are available to all sorts of ALGAE!
-When the beneficial bacteria and plants use all the available nutrients then it is not available to the algae.
+It is the nutrients that are leftover that are available to all sorts of ALGAE!
+When the beneficial bacteria and plants use all the available nutrients, then it is not available to the algae.

 Aquascape dry beneficial bacteria has 8 different strains of bacteria in it to cover all these bases.
 However, if you have a different brand bacteria on hand, use it!

 Algae is a part of a natural pond

 Algae is a natural part of a pond and having less of it is just a matter of getting the pond in balance by using beneficial bacteria and growing plants.
 People sometimes report that they didn’t have the problem the year before but they do now and they want to know why.

 Certainly we don’t want the algae to get the upper hand, but if it pops up, it is normal.
 Why it came up this year versus last year is basic: there were excess nutrients in the pond.